-- Toiletries (such as shampoo, conditioner, toothpaste, toothbrush) Heavy duty pads will be provided by the hospital during your stay (make sure to take a handful of them home with you if you leave hospital within a day or two of giving birth)
+- Toiletries (such as shampoo, conditioner, toothpaste, toothbrush) Heavy duty pads will be provided by the hospital during your stay (make sure to have them at home.)

 - Spare towel for your partner if you will be staying in a 'family room' together

-- Comfortable clothes for you to wear during your stay (leggings, wide shirts, and when you leave the hospital
+- Comfortable clothes for you to wear during your stay (leggings, wide shirts and clothes for when you leave the hospital)

 For your baby: